Hometown: Madison, WI

 Patron Saint: St. Thomas More.
 He integrated humanism and Catholicism during tumultuous times, and bravely witnessed to the truth of the faith.

-Favorite Movie: A Man for All Seasons, Dunkirk, O Brother Where Art Thou, Napoleon Dynamite
+Favorite Movies: A Man for All Seasons, Dunkirk, O Brother Where Art Thou, Napoleon Dynamite

 Favorite Music: The Hamilton soundtrack, Stravinsky’s The Rite of Spring, Matt Maher